transloadit/node-sdk/README.md

 All functions of the client automatically obey all rate limiting imposed by Transloadit (e.g. `RATE_LIMIT_REACHED`).
 It will automatically retry requests **5 times** with auto back-off.
 There is no need to write your own wrapper scripts to handle rate limits.

+If you want to retry on other errors, please see the [retry example code](examples/retry.js).

 - https://transloadit.com/docs/api/#rate-limiting
 - https://transloadit.com/blog/2012/04/introducing-rate-limiting/